 The GCDWQ recommends that turbidity levels of no more than 1.0 Nephelometric Turbidity Units (NTU) be present for water entering the distribution system.
 Maintaining an NTU below 1.0 minimizes the potential for interference with disinfection and allows for adequate operation of the distribution system.
-Of the 186 samples tested, one (1) sample measured greater than 1.0 NTU.
-In the event of a high turbidity reading, the procedure is to flush the applicable water main and re-sample as appropriate.
+Of the 168 samples tested for turbidity, four (4) samples measured greater than 1.0 NTU.
+Following these high turbidity readings, the applicable watermains were flushed and re-sampled.
+Subsequent samples came back with turbidity readings lower than 1.0 NTU.